AmrBenSalem/AWS-SAA-C02-Course/README.md

 #### 1.2.5.5.
 AMI (Server Image)

-AMI can be used to create an instance or can be created from an instance.
+AMI can be used to create an instance.
+Can be created from an instance.
 AMIs in one region are not available from other regions.

 Contains: